National Science Foundation

 Grant in 2016

-Emissol is a company based in Mill Creek, Washington, specializing in the development of emission control technology aimed at reducing emissions from vehicles and other mobile sources.
-The company offers a range of services and capabilities, including engine and chassis-dynamometer testing, mobile emission measurements, innovative coating techniques, selective catalytic reduction, and gasoline particulate filters.
-Through these advanced technologies, Emissol enables its clients to contribute to a cleaner environment by effectively managing and minimizing harmful emissions.
+Emissol is a company based in Mill Creek, Washington, that specializes in emission control technology aimed at reducing emissions from vehicles and other mobile sources.
+The company offers a range of capabilities including engine and chassis-dynamometer testing, mobile emission measurements, novel coating techniques, selective catalytic reduction, and gasoline particulate filters.
+Through its innovative technology, Emissol enables clients to contribute to a cleaner environment by effectively addressing emissions-related challenges.

 Qelzal